Is There a Dimmer Outlook Ahead for Duke Realty Corporation (DRE)?

-Duke Realty Corporation (NYSE:DRE) went up by 0.95% from its latest closing price compared to the recent 1-year high of $66.22.
-The company’s stock price has collected -3.75% of loss in the last five trading sessions.
+Duke Realty Corporation (NYSE:DRE) went down by -8.67% from its latest closing price compared to the recent 1-year high of $66.22.
+The company’s stock price has collected -8.57% of loss in the last five trading sessions.
 The Wall Street Journal reported on 01/26/22 that Tesla, Microsoft, Boeing, Texas Instruments: What to Watch in the Stock Market Today

 Is It Worth Investing in Duke Realty Corporation (NYSE :DRE) Right Now?

-Duke Realty Corporation (NYSE:DRE) scored a price-to-earnings ratio above its average ratio, recording 26.40 x from its present earnings ratio.
-Plus, the 36-month beta value for DRE is at 0.71.
-Opinions of the stock are interesting as 8 analysts out of 19 who provided ratings for Duke Realty Corporation declared the stock was a “buy,” while 4 rated the stock as “overweight,” 7 rated it as “hold,” and 0 as “sell.”
+Duke Realty Corporation (NYSE:DRE) scored a price-to-earnings ratio above its average ratio, recording 20.43 x from its present earnings ratio.
+Plus, the 36-month beta value for DRE is at 0.70.

 Sponsored